 Battlestar Galactica.
 The 100.
 Game of Thrones.
 I’ve already sunk countless hours of my life into obsessing over will-they-or-won’t-they pairings in my favorite sci-fi/fantasy TV shows.
-Now I’m gearing up to add one more fandom to the list: Netflix’s Shadow and Bone, which will premiere in April 2021.
-It has a fancy teaser trailer and everything:
+And now I’m adding one more fandom to the list: Netflix’s Shadow and Bone.

-This ambitious TV adaptation of Leigh Bardugo’s best-selling fantasy novels promises to combine storylines and characters from five books (Shadow and Bone, Siege and Storm, Ruin and Rising, Six of Crows, and Crooked Kingdom) across two different series (the Shadow and Bone trilogy plus the Six of Crows duology) set in one shared universe (the Grishaverse).
-Plus, should there be a season 2, the fandom fully expects the introduction of characters from two other companion novels, King of Scars and its highly anticipated sequel, Rule of Wolves.
+This ambitious TV adaptation of Leigh Bardugo’s best-selling fantasy novels combines storylines and characters from five books (Shadow and Bone, Siege and Storm, Ruin and Rising, Six of Crows, and Crooked Kingdom) across two different series (the Shadow and Bone trilogy plus the Six of Crows duology) set in one shared universe (the Grishaverse).
+Plus, should there be a season 2, the fandom fully expects the introduction of characters from two other companion novels, King of Scars and its sequel, Rule of Wolves.

 Confused?
 Don’t even worry about it.
 All you really need to know going in is that these books are positively STACKED with shippable duos.
 There’s no way the show won’t be as well.